 - Leonardo Avritzer, Professor of Political Science at Federal University of Minas Gerais

-- Selen Ercan, Centre for Deliberative Democracy and Global Governance, University of Canberra
+- Selen Ercan, Associate Professor of Politics, Centre for Deliberative Democracy and Global Governance, University of Canberra

 - Archon Fung, Winthrop Laflin McCormack Professor of Citizenship and Self-Government, Harvard University